qguv/smsbeacon/README.md

 - `subscribe`: sign up to get alerts
 - `unsubscribe`: opt out of alerts; you might not get confirmation
-- `unstop`: resubscribe after you've unsubscribed; you might need to send this twice. **If beacon isn't responding after you've unsubscribed, try unstop!**
+- `resume`: resubscribe after you've unsubscribed; you might need to send this twice. **If your beacon isn't responding after you've unsubscribed, try sending resume!**
 - anything else is added to a queue for a short time to allow spam to be vetoed; after that, it will be sent to all subscribers

 ## how it works

-Each beacon server can support as many beacons as you'd like.
+Each smsbeacon server can support as many beacons as you'd like.
 There are two ways to get started:

 ### jumping onto my beacon server